 Staying satisfied throughout the day is an easy way to keep metabolism revved and avoid diet sabotage.
 The best way to distribute calories isn’t the standard 3 meals a day, however.
 While that’s certainly better than 1-2 meals, IdealShape has found that 5 small, healthy meals a day is ideal for weight loss.
 That’s because it delivers the optimum energy balance and makes it easy to get the bulk of your calories earlier in the day.

 Eating Habits Die Hard

 Eating 5 meals a day does require some planning (as in, throw a few meal replacement bars in your bag).
-But the real challenge can be making what feels like a SEISMIC SHIFT to our habits.

 When it comes to weight loss, we can be like Dr. Jekyll and Mr. Hyde, a psychologist observes: we forget all about “weight loss mode” as soon as we’re in “routine mode.”

 In the face of cultural norms which push for scant breakfasts and three-course dinners—not to mention the strange case of you forgetting all about your goals while in “routine mode”—practice makes perfect.